ALucek/seb-ocr/README.md

     Results will be written to `output_text/` – one JSON file per image.
 If the model returns invalid JSON the raw output is stored alongside with a `_error.txt` suffix for manual inspection.

+## Adding/Changing Prompts

+All prompts are stored as Python strings inside `prompts.py`.
+You can add new prompts by creating new string variables in this file.

+To switch between prompts, set the `PROMPT` environment variable in your `.env` file to the name of the desired prompt variable (e.g., `PROMPT="YOUR_NEW_PROMPT_NAME"`).
+If this variable is not set, the pipeline defaults to using `HISTORICAL_DOCUMENT_PROMPT`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.